astutus/olimp.run/src/content/post/spartacus-reflection.md

 ## Enter Spartacus

 In 2015, I decided to finally watch a series — not for entertainment, but to sharpen my English.
-I rarely watched fiction.
-I valued my time.
-But *Spartacus* called to me — ancient Rome, gladiators, politics.
-I was curious.
+I didn’t waste time on endless streaming or mindless shows — I was a focused, practical person.
+I often sharpened my English with purposeful viewing, and *Spartacus* combined the useful with the enjoyable: historical context, ancient Rome, the arena, and moral dilemmas — all wrapped in dramatic storytelling.

 It hooked me immediately.

-Not just because of action or brutality — though there was plenty.
+Not just because of action or brutality — though that mirrored how twisted I’d become from years of MMA fandom.
 But because the writing was *smart*.
 Twists, betrayals, moral dilemmas — I was impressed.
 It challenged my mind.

+And the **acting**?
+Incredible.
+John Hannah.
+Andy Whitfield.
+Dustin Clare.
+Even the supporting cast — it was pure **craft**.

 But it also shocked me.